-The members of the writing team (who are listed in the Appendix) assume responsibility for the integrity of the article.
-Address reprint requests to Dr. Christine D. Berg at the Early Detection Research Group, Division of Cancer Prevention, National Cancer Institute, 6130 Executive Blvd., Suite 3112, Bethesda, MD 20892-7346, or at bergc@mail.nih.gov.
+are listed in the Appendix) assume responsibility for the integrity of the article.
+Address reprint requests to Dr. Christine D. Berg at the Early Detection Research National Cancer Institute, 6130 Executive Blvd., Suite 3112, Bethesda, MD 20892-7346, or at bergc@mail.nih.gov.

-\A complete list of members of the National Lung Screening Trial research team is provided in the Supplementary Appendix, available at NEJM.org.
+A complete list of members of the Na tional Lung Screening Trial research team is provided in the Supplementary Appendix, available at NEIM.org.